 Why we shouldn’t be threatened by AI

 I’m not worried.
 We Shouldn’t Be Threatened by AI.
 Those who work on procedural work within law or medicine should be thinking about how to develop skills that aren’t threatened — and I think, that is what annoys me most about job displacement worries: the lack of discussion about elevating human capabilities.
-Humans have enormous intellectual aptitudes that computers cannot mimic, let alone replace.
-The discussion should be about how to up-skill people, how to recognize value in uniquely human capabilities, not the threat to particular jobs.
+Humans have enormous intellectual aptitudes that computers cannot mimic, let alone replace them.
+The discussion should be about how to up-skill people, how to recognize the value in uniquely human capabilities, not the threat to particular jobs.

 In the case of medicine, initial information collection and diagnosis can and should be automated.
 The last time I visited a clinic I spent much more time waiting between tests than I did having the tests administered.
 I would much rather some AI regularly peer into my data and make suggestions and only advise I reach out to a physician when necessary.
 And when I meet with the physician he or she should already have access to the myriad data available and be ready to discuss how they will add value to my life through this engagement.